EsotericSquishyy/superTemplate/README.md

     ```typ
     #import "@local/superTemplate:0.3.0": *
     #import math_mod: *
-    #show: basic

     #cyc(1, 2, 3) Hello world!
     ```

     If you're able to render the pdf, you're good to go.

-4. Check out the examples in `./examples` to get started.